The Life and Death of a Porno Gang

-The Life and Death of a Porno Gang (Život i smrt porno bande) is a 2009 Serbian horror film following a group of travelling sex show performers and pornographic filmmakers who are lured into making snuff films.
+The Life and Death of a Porno Gang (Život i smrt porno bande) is a 2009 Serbian exploitation horror film following a group of travelling sex show performers and pornographic filmmakers who are lured into making snuff films.

 Synopsis

 Marko (Mihajlo Jovanović) is an unsuccessful director that begins filming with Cane (Srdjan Miletić), a porn director, after he finds himself unable to successfully shoot his own films.
 Through these films Marko finds an outlet for the anger he feels towards society, as well as a new group of friends in the porn industry.
 Marko eventually has a falling out with Cane and starts his own porn cabaret club.
 An initially positive beginning turns sour when Cane's brother interrupts a film premiere, resulting in the press destroying Marko and his club.
 Marko debates leaving the city, but is approached by a German journalist who suggests that Marko begin making snuff films.